Voice Recording for Beginners

 d.
 Pay attention to pauses.

 Pauses are important.
 Some pauses between words or sentences may seem too short, others may seem too long — listen, and trust your ears.
 Shortening a pause is trivial, making it longer is best done with copying a part of it and pasting it in next to from where you’ve copied it (see above).
-With short pauses that you want to insert between words, you can use the editor’s “Create silence” function.
+With short pauses (fractions of a second) that you want to insert between words, you can use the editor’s “Create silence” function.

 e.
 Repair flaws.